 * Reference checks.

-Geoff Kerry (Treasurer): Geoff joined the Board of Ella in 1988 and was Treasurer from 1988 to 1994 and again since 2019.
+Geoff Kerry (Chair): Geoff joined the Board of Ella in 1988 and was Treasurer from 1988 to 1994 and again since 2019.
+He was nominated to the Chair position in October 2020.
 He retired from the Commonwealth Bank in 2019 after serving in various senior executive roles.
 Geoff holds a BComm/LLB; MBA and is a CPA.
 He is also on the Boards of KOPWA Nursing Home in Roseville and the Uniting Church National Assembly's Audit Finance and Risk Committee.

 Dr Philip McCrea: Phil has more than 40 years’ experience in the Australian IT industry, spanning academia, business and Government.
 He holds a PhD in Computer Science from the University of NSW (1975) and is currently an IT consultant.